fullstack-development/developers-roadmap/backend/python/junior-1/python.md

   - Which objects are mutable?
   - Which are not?
 - What is `id` function used for?
+- What are modules and packages in Python?

 #### Resources
 - [What is Python?
 Executive Summary](https://www.python.org/doc/essays/blurb/)